-The Solvency II balance sheet and SCR are reported quarterly.
+The Solvency II balance sheet and SCR for the Company are reported quarterly.
 The calculation of the SCR has been outsourced to the Group's Actuarial function and is calculated bi-annually using the Standard Formula model.

-The Solvency II balance sheet requires specific valuation rules to be applied, meaning that there are differences between the Solvency II balance sheet and that reported in our Annual Statutory Financial Statements.
-These differences can be found in Sections 6 and 9.
+The Solvency II balance sheet requires specific valuation rules to be applied, meaning that there are differences between the Solvency II balance sheet and that reported in the Company's annual statutory financial statements.
+These differences are detailed in Sections 6 and 9.

-The table below shows overall net assets on a Statutory Financial Statement (or Statutory) and Solvency II basis:
+The table below shows overall net assets on a statutory financial statement (or Statutory) and Solvency II basis:

 £000 Statutory Accounts Solvency II

-Total Assets 42,489 37,347
+Total Assets 43,637 38,353

-Total Liabilities 28,589 24,429
+Total Liabilities 29,585 24,593

-Own Funds 13,960 12,918
+Own Funds 14,052 13,760